edays/imageChecker/README.md

 ### Obstacles
 - How to compare the similarity of two images?

   1. First way: Convert the images into bitmaps.
 Goal is to compare the images bit by bit.
-Problem: there will be a inner for loop inside a loop (runtime = O(height*width)).
+Problem: there will be an inner for loop inside a loop (runtime = O(height*width)).
 Memory may easily leak if the images are big.
   2. Second way: Use Opencv libraries.
 This method is more accurate, but relies on the external library.
 The efficiency of the program would be affected.
   3. __Best way__: Perceptual Hashing Algorithm.
 This includes 4 steps: reducing size (size insensitive), reducing color (color insensitive), calculating the average color, calculating the hash (fingerprint).